Why consider an AWS hybrid cloud option?

 Think about the skill sets required to implement, configure and maintain a hybrid cloud.
 Do you have them already within your team?

 You could consider managing it in-house if you have a cloud server architect and development operations engineer on the team, or, opt for a managed cloud through an experienced provider who can offer suitable SLAs and 24/7 support.

 You also need to acknowledge that there will be latency, however minimal, once you push data into the Amazon Cloud, so understanding the expectations from stakeholders about the accessibility of the data is also important.

 Is it tried and tested?

 The hybrid cloud concept first began as a discussion back in 2008.
 There are many businesses around the world who’ve used a hybrid cloud – HEINEKEN and specialist engineering company IMI plc to name a few.
-Again, and again, businesses choose Microsoft Azure as their solution of choice because of its ability to provide a true full integration.
+Again, and again, businesses choose Amazon AWS and Microsoft Azure as their solution of choice because of their ability to provide a true full integration.

 Would you like to know more about how a Microsoft hybrid cloud can help you?